scorecardresearch

 A file photo of the Kamathipura locality in Mumbai | Photo: Wikimedia Commons

-And, it is not like they have an option.
+But it is not as if they have an option.

 Long wait for revamp

-Patel says when the Maha Vikas Aghadi government came to power, it decided to bring MHADA into the picture and made it the nodal authority for the redevelopment project.
+Patel says when the Maha Vikas Aghadi government came to power, it made MHADA the nodal authority for the redevelopment work.
+However, the project moved slowly.
+Confusion persisted over whether the housing or urban development department would undertake it, Patel says.

 Hawkers on the lanes of Kamathipura | X/@RahulChels